A hybrid shifted Laplacian multigrid and domain decomposition preconditioner for the elastic Helmholtz equations: Mathematical background

 Algorithm \ref{alg:TwoCycle} summarizes the process using two grids.
 By treating the coarse problem recursively, we obtain the multigrid V-cycle, and by treating the coarse problem recursively twice (by two recursive calls) we obtain a W-cycle.
 This multigrid process is effective if all smooth errors $\bfe$ satisfying \eqref{eq:algSmooth} are represented in the range of the prolongation $P$.
 For more information see \cite{BHM00,TOS01} and references therein.

-To solve Helmholtz problems like \eqref{eq:acousitcHelm} efficiently, the process above requires some modification, like in the shifted Laplacian framework.
+To solve Helmholtz problems such as \eqref{eq:acousitcHelm} efficiently, the process above requires some modification, like in the shifted Laplacian framework.
 To apply this framework, one introduces a shifted matrix

-where $H$ is a matrix defined by a discretization of a Helmholtz operator, $M_s$ is some mass matrix, and $\alpha>0$ is a shifting parameter.
+where $H$ is the matrix defined by some discretization of the Helmholtz operator, $M_s$ is some mass matrix, and $\alpha>0$ is a shifting parameter.
 Usually, $M_s$ is defined as a mass matrix that is used for modeling attenuation in Helmholtz systems.
 In the acoustic case $M_s = \mbox{diag}(\bfkappa^2)$, and in our elastic case $M_s = A_f(\bfrho)$.
 The advantage of the shifted system is that it can be efficiently solved by multigrid methods.
-Hence, in the shifted Laplacian framework, the shifted Helmholtz matrix \eqref{eq:shift} is used as a preconditioner for a Helmholtz linear system \eqref{eq:linsys} inside a suitable Krylov method like (flexible) GMRES \cite{saad1993flexible} or BiCGSTAB \cite{van1992bi}.
+Hence, in the shifted Laplacian framework, the shifted Helmholtz matrix \eqref{eq:shift} is used as a preconditioner for a Helmholtz linear system \eqref{eq:linsys} inside a suitable Krylov method like (flexible) GMRES \cite{saad1993flexible}.
 The preconditioning is obtained by approximately inverting the shifted matrix \eqref{eq:shift} using a multigrid cycle.

 When modeling waves with an attenuated Helmholtz problem (with $H_s$ instead of $H$), the waves decay rapidly if $\alpha$ is large.
 As we add more attenuation (larger $\alpha$ in \eqref{eq:shift}), we can invert the shifted matrix more easily, but the performance of the shifted Laplacian preconditioner deteriorates.
 This is a tradeoff that methods try to balance, and the common compromise chosen in \cite{erlangga2006novel} \emph{for the acoustic equation} is to use $\alpha = 0.5$. \cite{calandra2013improved} and \cite{JointEikFWI17} suggest using less attenuation, but invest more effort in the multigrid cycles.
 In \cite{rizzuti2016multigrid} the \emph{elastic} equation \eqref{eq:elasticHelmSystem} is solved, and the authors use a high shift parameter ($\alpha=1.5$) in \eqref{eq:shift}, which results in a much less efficient preconditioner regardless of the multigrid ability to invert the shifted matrix.